Restricting kernel module loading.

 Introduction

 In Linux systems, managing kernel modules is crucial for controlling hardware functionality and system behavior.
 This involves loading, listing, and blacklisting modules.
-This guide covers the basics of using modprobe
+This guide covers the basics of using modprobe to load modules, lsmod to list loaded modules, and configuring blacklists to prevent certain modules from loading.

 Commands and Configuration